Reinforcement Learning Toolbox

 Design and train policies using reinforcement learning

-Implement agents using Deep Q-Network (DQN), Advantage Actor Critic (A2C), Deep Deterministic Policy Gradients (DDPG), and other built-in algorithms.
-Use templates to implement custom agents for training policies.
+Create agents using deep Q-network (DQN), deep deterministic policy gradient (DDPG), proximal policy optimization (PPO), and other built-in algorithms.
+Use templates to develop custom agents for training policies.

-Use Simulink and Simscape™ models to represent an environment.
+Use Simulink and Simscape™ to create a model of an environment.
 Specify the observation, action, and reward signals within the model.

-Use MATLAB functions and classes to represent an environment.
+Use MATLAB functions and classes to model an environment.
 Specify observation, action, and reward variables within the MATLAB file.

 Speed up training by running parallel simulations on multicore computers, cloud resources, or compute clusters using Parallel Computing Toolbox and MATLAB Parallel Server.

 Speed up deep neural network training and inference with high-performance NVIDIA® GPUs.
 Use MATLAB with Parallel Computing Toolbox and most CUDA-enabled NVIDIA GPUs that have compute capability 3.0 or higher.

 Use GPU Coder™ to generate optimized CUDA code from MATLAB code representing trained policies.
 Use MATLAB Coder™ to generate C/C++ code to deploy policies.